followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSelectBox/1 Configuration/valueExpr.md

 <!--/shortDescription-->

 <!--fullDescription-->
-[note]If the widget is bound to an [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) or to a data source containing objects, set this option explicitly.
+[note]This option's default value is not supported and should be redefined if the widget is bound to an [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/), to a [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) or to a data source containing objects.
 <!--/fullDescription-->

 <!--handmade-->